olets/zsh-abbr/README.md

 # load zsh-abbr
 ```

 Note that the default file is created the first time zsh-abbr is run.
-If you customize the path, you may want to delete the default file or even the zsh-abbr config directory.
+If you customize the path, you may want to delete the default file or even the default zsh-abbr config directory.

 ### Bindings